notsamicc/Fortnite-Builds/README.md

 Credits to DarkenMoon, Sparten, Macko, Crush and Polynite.

-Note: Some links are broken and blkservers are sometimes **offline**

-eh pretty much credit to blk for after season 7
+Note: Some links are broken and blkservers are sometimes **offline** Also, this is more builds AND files instead of manifests. eh pretty much credit to blk for after season 7

 How to use rar files : Get a rar extractor, here are some examples :